Setting a client's gravity in a tag's @on_match@ is broken

 on_match at about the same time as the

 :client_create event.
 That is, after everything (gravities, view, etc.) has been set up.

-#6 Updated by Christoph Kappel almost 9 years ago
+#6 Updated by Christoph Kappel over 9 years ago

 - Category set to Bugfix